 Radiotherapy for rectal cancer

 This page tells you about radiotherapy for rectal cancer.
-You can find information about
+You can find the following information

 Radiotherapy for rectal cancer

-A newer treatment for rectal cancer is high dose internal radiotherapy before surgery (called brachytherapy).
-You have a tube containing radioactive material put into your rectum, close to the tumour and left in place for a short time to deliver the radiation dose.
+A newer treatment for some rectal cancers is high dose rate (HDR) internal radiotherapy (called brachytherapy).
+You have a tube containing radioactive material put into your rectum, close to the tumour.
+The tube is left in place for a short time to deliver the radiation dose.
+You usually have a sedative before this treatment to help you relax.
+You can normally go home afterwards.
+You then have surgery a few weeks later.

 There is more information in our radiotherapy section.